-6.2 FIELD INVENTORY
+FIELD INVENTORY

 Field data collection phase was very important for arriving at precise estimates of carbon pool and so adequate preparations were taken in the identification of a suitable inventory organization.
 In view of long experience, the Bangladesh Forest Research Institute (BFRI), Chittagong was selected for carrying out field works.
-Field formats (presented as Format-A, Format-B and Format-C in Annexure-IV) for collecting field data were developed after field testing and validation.
+Field formats for collecting field data were developed after field testing and validation.
 The field inventory was conducted in partnership with the BFRI, NSP and FD.
 A counter part officer (Assistant Conservator of Forest, from the RIMS of FD) was designated by FD, particularly for the coordination with the FD field staff.
 Two Divisional Officers (from Forest Inventory Division and Soil Sciences Division) were designated by the BFRI for carrying out forest inventory and soil inventory works.
 In-house project development capacity is targeted within FD and the members of two CMCs in order to ensure sustainability.
-On the job trainer's training will be imparted to the ACF, who is tasked to help coordinate the training of other FD staff and co-management organizations.
+On the job trainer's training was imparted to the ACF, who was tasked to coordinate with other FD staff and co-management organizations.
 Two crew teams of Forest Inventory Division of BFRI were formed and dispatched for field works after proper field training for forest inventory (laying out sample plots, and assessing height, basal area, girth, species, etc.).
 An additional team from the Soil Science Division of BFRI was designated and briefed on soil field surveys.